Is Gwen Stefani Pregnant? She And Blake Shelton Face Baby Rumors

 Although Gwen Stefani and Blake Shelton have stayed mum on their possible plans for children, Metro told readers on April 17 that the 47-year-old singer could be trying to conceive a child with her country singer boyfriend.
 The outlet also suggested Gwen Stefani and Blake Shelton had become “distracted” from their roles on The Voice due to their alleged plans to expand their family.

-Over the weekend, Gwen Stefani and Blake Shelton looked to be a happy family when they spent the Easter holiday at Stefani’s parent’s house in Los Angeles with her three sons, 10-year-old Kingston, eight–year-old Zuma, and three-year-old Apollo.
+Over the weekend, Gwen Stefani and Blake Shelton looked to be a happy family when they spent the Easter holiday at Stefani’s parent’s house in Los Angeles with her three sons, 10-year-old Kingston, 8-year-old Zuma, and 3-year-old Apollo.

 A post shared by Gwen Stefani (@gwenstefani) on